Caramel Apple Truffles

 - Once all truffles are dipped in caramel and in the freezer, melt your chocolate according to package directions.
 Pour melted chocolate in a bowl.
 Have your bowl of chopped peanuts next to it.
 Take your frozen truffles and dip in melted chocolate, tapping a couple times to remove excess chocolate.
 Sprinkle immediately with peanuts and return to parchment paper.
 Continue until all truffles have been dipped.

-- Now eat 2 as your reward.
-You deserve it!
-Store truffles in refrigerator.
+- Store truffles in refrigerator.
 OR, if you’re not going to be using within several days, place truffles in freezer safe container or ziploc bag and freeze.
 Return to refrigerator to thaw for an hour before eating!

 **There may be affiliate links in this post!
 By clicking on them, or purchasing recommended items I may receive a small compensation.
 However, I only recommend products I love!
 Thank you for supporting Shugary Sweets!
 See my disclosure policy for more info**